 - When assembling, operating, and servicing machinery, wear all the protective clothing and personal safety devices that could be necessary for the job at hand.
-Don't take chances.
+Do NOT take chances.
 You may need the following:

 - · Hard hat

-- Protective footwear with slip resistant soles
+- · Protective footwear with slip resistant soles

-- · Protective glasses or goggles
+- Protective glasses or goggles

 - Heavy gloves

-- · Wet weather gear
+- Wet weather gear

-- · Respirator or filter mask
+- Respirator or filter mask

 - Be aware that exposure to loud noises can cause hearing impairment or loss.
 Wear suitable hearing protection devices such as ear muffs or ear plugs to help protect against objectionable or loud noises.

-Be aware that accidents often happen when the Operator is tired or in a hurry.
+- Provide a first aid kit for use in case of emergencies. - Keep a fire extinguisher on the machine.
+Be sure the fire extinguisher is properly maintained.
+Be familiar with its proper use. - Keep young children away from the machinery at all times. - Be aware that accidents often happen when the Operator is tired or in a hurry.
 Take the time to consider the safest way.
 Never ignore the warning signs of fatigue.

 - Wear close-fitting clothing and cover long hair.
 Never wear dangling items such as scarves or bracelets. - Keep all shields in place.
-Never alter or remove safety equipment.
+NEVER alter or remove safety equipment.
 Make sure driveline guards can rotate independently of the shaft and can telescope freely. - Use only service and repair parts made or approved by the equipment manufacturer.
-Substituted parts may not meet strength, design, or safety requirements.

-- Do NOT modify the machine.
+Substituted parts may not meet strength, design, or safety requirements. - Keep hands, feet, clothing, and hair away from moving parts.
+NEVER attempt to clear obstructions or objects from a machine while the engine is running. - Do NOT modify the machine.
 Non-authorized modifications may impair machine function and/or safety.
-It may also shorten the machine's life. - To avoid bodily injury or death from unexpected startup of machine, always stop the engine and remove the key from ignition before leaving operator's seat for any reason.

-- · Keep work area well lit. - Keep machinery clean.
+It may also shorten the machine's life. - To avoid bodily injury or death from unexpected startup of machine, ALWAYS stop the engine and remove the key from ignition before leaving operator's seat for any reason. - Keep the service area clean and dry.
+Wet or oily floors are slippery.
+Wet spots can be dangerous when working with electrical equipment.
+Be sure all electrical outlets and tools are properly grounded. - Keep work area well lit. - Keep machinery clean.
 Straw and chaff on a hot engine is a fire hazard.
 Do NOT allow oil or grease to accumulate on service platforms, ladders, or controls.
-Clean machines before storage. - Never use gasoline, naphtha, or any volatile material for cleaning purposes.
+Clean machines before storage. - NEVER use gasoline, naphtha, or any volatile material for cleaning purposes.
 These materials may be toxic and/or flammable. - When storing machinery, cover sharp or extending components to prevent injury from accidental contact.